-Clients with discretionary accounts may elect to receive trade confirmations immediately upon execution in their accounts or defer confirmations until the end of each quarter.
-Eligible clients who elect to defer confirmations receive summary reports at the end of each quarter outlining the transactions posted to their accounts during the most recent calendar quarter.
+Clients may elect to receive trade confirmations immediately upon execution in their accounts or defer confirmations until the end of each quarter.
+Clients who elect to defer confirmations receive summary reports at the end of each quarter outlining the transactions posted to their accounts during the most recent calendar quarter.
 The election to receive confirmations immediately or quarterly may be changed at any time upon the Client's written notice.
-Clients of nondiscretionary Programs are not eligible to defer confirmations.
-Clients that have signed up for online access to their Advisory accounts may review their transaction confirmations through the online portal.
+Clients of non-discretionary programs are not eligible to defer confirmations.